LonamiWebs/Minecraft-Server-Starter/README.md

 - Find a correct bold factor for `MOTDTextBox.xaml.cs`

 ## How to collaborate
 I would really be pleased to see your help, just grab this repository, add your own language or clean the code a bit.
-Surprise me with a new feature?
-And I'll merge it to the original branch (if I even know how!)!
+Or maybe you could even surprise me with a new feature!
+And last but not least, after you've done any of this, I'll merge it to the original branch (if I even know how!)!

 [cwmain]: https://raw.githubusercontent.com/LonamiWebs/Minecraft-Server-Starter/master/Minecraft%20Server%20Starter/Photos/main_window.png "Main Window"
 [cwsettings]: https://raw.githubusercontent.com/LonamiWebs/Minecraft-Server-Starter/master/Minecraft%20Server%20Starter/Photos/settings_window.png "Settings Window"